joshuabach/gnucash-web/README.md

   GnuCash, rather then writing to the database directly.
 - There is
   [alensiljak/gnucash-portfolio-webui](https://github.com/alensiljak/gnucash-portfolio-webui)
-  on GitHub, but the readme does not cleary state what it does.
+  on GitHub, but the README does not clearly state what it does.
 It seems to be only a exporter for certain reports.
 Anyway, it was archived in 2022, with last commit from 2018.

 To conclude, all projects in this direction seem to be at most prototypes for playing around and even those are scarce.
 The GnuCash dev-team itself doesn't seem to be keen on providing a real mobile/web alternative, which is perfectly fine and understandable.
 I probably wouldn't either if I were them.
-Luckiliy, I am not!
+Luckily, I am not!

 License
 -------

-Copyright © 2021 Joshua Bachmeier <joshua@bachmeier.cc>
+Copyright © 2022 Joshua Bachmeier <joshua@bachmeier.cc>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either